-- Officers meeting the agreed timetable of deliverables; - We can rely on the work of internal audit as planned; - Our accounts opinion and value for money conclusion being unqualified; - Appropriate quality of documentation is provided by the Authority; and - ► The Authority has an effective control environment.
+- ▶ Officers meeting the agreed timetable of deliverables; - ▶ Our accounts opinion and value for money conclusion being unqualified; - Appropriate quality of documentation is provided by the Authority; and - ► The Authority has an effective control environment.

 If any of the above assumptions prove to be unfounded, we will seek a variation to the agreed fee.
 This will be discussed with the Section 151 Officer in advance.